gurleensethi/sailor/README.md

 ### Custom Transitions

-Although `sailor` provides you a number of out of the box transitions, you can still provide your own custom transitions.
+Although `sailor` provides you with a number of out of the box transitions, you can still provide your own custom transitions.

-- To create a custom transitions, extend the class `CustomSailorTransition` and implement `buildTransition` method.
+- To create a custom transition, extend the class `CustomSailorTransition` and implement `buildTransition` method.

 ```dart
 class MyCustomTransition extends CustomSailorTransition {